West Sussex Teaching School Hub

 How to apply

-Recruitment for our 2025-2026 cohort opens in October.
+Recruitment for our 2025-2026 cohort is now open!

 If you would like to express an interest in joining us, please complete this form and we will get in touch with you.